 - What does the traffic coverage widget show?

-- What if I adjust my session targeting and tracking settings?
+- Adjusting my session targeting and tracking settings

 When talking about sampling, it helps to think about your site traffic being split into three categories: